 Frequently Asked Questions

-A: Limits are the greatest amount of coverage in dollars that your insurer will provide you.
+Limits are the greatest amount of insurance coverage in dollars that your insurer will provide you.
 When damages exceed limits, you must pay the remainder out-of-pocket.

-Q: Do I need limits for my car insurance?
+Do I need to set limits on my policy?

-A: Yes, auto insurance requires limits.
+Yes, auto insurance coverages require limits.
 The only questions are how high or low you’d like them and how much you’d prefer to pay.
 Liability, collision, and comprehensive coverages each have individual limits.
 When you purchase them, you must decide how much you’d like.

-A: Every state has minimum requirements.
-Check your state or agent to find out how much auto coverage you need to buy.
+Every state has unique minimum requirements in terms of both coverages and their limits.
+Check your state or agent to find out how much auto insurance you must maintain to be legal.